gadingnst/gading.dev/src/contents/home/en.md

 image: "/media/banners/1.jpg"
 ---

-I'm currently working full-time remotely at Indonesian Company.
+I'm currently working full-time remotely at Indonesian company.

 Passionate to explore about modern mobile and web technology while taking into consideration about *DX (Developer Experience)*, the latest trends, and techniques.
 And also, I would be a fast learner in doing new things and building good teamwork either.